sorbet/sorbet/website/docs/error-reference.md

 ## 3515

 You are using the chained `sig` syntax however it is malformed.
-Ensure a block is passed and there are no duplicate chained methods.
+Ensure a block is passed and there are no methods invoked twice.
 You can only chain `abstract`, `final`, `override` and `overridable` methods on a `sig`.

 ```ruby